letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Understand what an epoch of training is (LL2)
     -   Understand why data needs to be batched when training a network (LL3)
     -   Understand what a sigmoid layer is and why it is used for probabilistic outputs (LL2)
+-   Hyperparameters
+    -   Understand what a hyperparameter is (LL2)
+    -   How a hyper-parameter effects model output (LL2)
+    -   Understand that hyperparameters can be tuned (LL2)
+- Common pitfalls
+    -   How to deal with overfitting.
+(LL2)
+    -   How to deal with multicollinearity (LL2)
+    -   How to deal with missing data and sensitivity analysis (LL2)
 -   Appreciate that the task we are performing is fairly simple and that more complex techniques exist (LL2)
 -   Be able to discuss the uses, advantages, and disadvantages of more modern approaches to machine learning (stable diffusion, large language models) (LL2) (LL4)

-TODO merge these into the above seminar content.
-By the end of the seminar, clinicians should: - *TODO Complete these aims* - Understand the aims of this module and what it will cover - Types of statistical model - Understand what a statistical model is at a broad level (LL2) - Parametric models - Linear / logistic regression as a parametric model example (LL2) - Nonparametric models - k-nearest neighbour model as a flexible non-parametric model (LL2) - Be able to describe the high-level steps needed to train a statistical model (collect data, preprocess data, augment data, define model, compile model, train model, evaluate model) (LL2) - Understanding the importance of splitting the data into training, testing, and validation datasets (LL2) - Assumptions of models - Understand dataset bias and clincial factors that can confound a dataset (LL4) - Use examples to demonstrate clinical bias *TODO find appropriate examples* (LL4) - Bias-variance trade off and overfitting - Gain an intuitive understanding of overfitting vs overfitting using a linear model as an example (LL2) - Hyperparameters - Understand what a hyperparameter is (LL2) - How a hyper-parameter effects model output (LL2) - Understand that hyperparameters can be tuned (LL2) - Evaulating models - Describe methods for evaulating regression models (LL2) - Be able to describe important metrics for a classifier (positive/negative predictive value, sensitivity and specificity) (LL2) - Be able to describe the statistical tests needed to evaluate a binary classifier (F1 score, AUC and ROC curves) (LL2) *TODO Maybe move this to module 5?* - Be able to give a broad overview of the common metrics that are used with other types of model (softmax for multiclass classifiers, pixel accuracy and intersection over union (IoU) for segmentation) (LL2) - Common pitfalls - How to deal with overfitting.
-(LL2) - How to deal with multicollinearity (LL2) - How to deal with missing data and sensitivity analysis (LL2)

 *Maybe a radiologist/senior clinician could speak about the features that the bot may be dectecting in each scan?*